UnrealMultiple/TShockPlugin/LifemaxExtra/README.en.md

-# Lifemaxextra to increase the maximum life value
+# LifemaxExtra increases the maximum health.

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Anonymous, Liver Emperor Xien, Shao Life
+- Author: Anonymous, Gan Di Xi En, Shao Si Ming
-- Source: TSHOCK official group chat
+- Source: TShock official group chat
-- Can customize the use of items to increase the blood volume and break the upper limit of the blood volume
+- Customized items can be used to increase blood volume and break through the upper limit of blood volume.
-- Due to the special nature of magic power, the maximum improvement can only reach 400
+- Due to the particularity of magic, the actual maximum increase can only reach 400.
-- Only SSC
+- SSC only

 ## Update log